WCPN

-WCPN (104.9 FM) is a non-commercial educational radio station licensed to Lorain, Ohio, featuring a public radio format as a repeater of Kent–licensed WKSU.
+WCPN (104.9 FM) is a non-commercial educational radio station licensed to Lorain, Ohio, United States, featuring a public radio format as a repeater of Kent–licensed WKSU.
 Owned by Ideastream Public Media, the station serves the western portion of Greater Cleveland and parts of surrounding Northeast Ohio.
 By virtue of WKSU, studios are located at Playhouse Square in Downtown Cleveland, while WCPN's transmitter resides in the Cleveland suburb of Avon.
 In addition to a standard analog transmission, WCPN broadcasts over four HD Radio channels and streams online.

 Signing on in 1975 under the WZLE call sign, the station originally focused on Lorain County with a full-service format of local news and easy listening music dubbed "mellow gold".
 A 1983 sale of WZLE to a local non-profit Christian group saw the station switch to Christian radio programming, eventually focusing on contemporary Christian music by the early 1990s.
-Jacor's purchase of WZLE in 1998 resulted in a format change to contemporary hit radio as the first home of WAKS the following year.
+Jacor's purchase of WZLE in 1998 resulted in a format change the following year to contemporary hit radio as "KISS 104.9", the first home of WAKS.
 A complex seven-station asset swap involving Jacor's successor company Clear Channel, Salem Communications and WCLV owner Radio Seaway on July 3, 2001, resulted in becoming the second home of WCLV and its classical music format.
 Converted to non-commercial status and donated to Ideastream in 2013, WCLV's programming and call letters moved to on March 28, 2022; in turn, this station became a full-power satellite of co-managed WKSU, bearing the WCPN calls.